Salem Five Bank — Providing full-service financial services including banking, mortgage lending, loans, insurance and investments.

 When establishing an escrow account, your lender will calculate the total annual payments for your property taxes and homeowner's insurance.
 The annual amount will then be divided by 12 to calculate your monthly escrow payment.
 This monthly amount is added to your principal and interest payment to make your total mortgage payment.
 You might hear your full monthly payment referred to by the acronym "PITI", for Principal, Interest, Taxes & Insurance.
 Lenders also typically require you to maintain a cushion of two months of escrow payments in the account at all times.

 Every year, your lender will review your escrow account to ensure it has the right amount of funds.
 The lender will recalculate your payments based on the previous year's property tax and insurance costs.
-If there were a shortage or a deficiency within your account, your lender will spread the amount of your shortage and/or deficiency over the next 12 months which will result in an increased mortgage payment the following year.
-You also have the option of making a one-time payment for the shortage and/or deficiency amount.
-These amounts are detailed on your annual escrow analysis statement. **
+If there were a shortage within your account, your lender would require you to make a one-time payment or have an increased mortgage payment the following year.
+If there was an overage in your account, your lender will give you a check for that amount and might decrease your escrow payment for next year.

 If there was an overage in your account > $50, your lender will disburse these funds to you in the form of a check and if the amount is < $50, the lender will spread this amount as a credit over 12 months and possibly decreasing your escrow payment for next year.